austin-hart-pols/WorkshopTesler/README.md

 ## Assessing relationships

 8. Evaluate the association between anti-black resentment (exposure variable) and attitudes about labor unions.
-    a.
-Estimate the linear regression of labor-union sentiment (Y) on resentment (X).
+    - Estimate the linear regression of labor-union sentiment (Y) on resentment (X).
-    b.
-Present a scatter plot of the relationship with linear fit.
+    - Present a scatter plot of the relationship with linear fit.
-    c.
-In a short paragraph of text, describe the estimated relationship.
+    - In a short paragraph of text, describe the estimated relationship.

 EXTRA CREDIT: repeat the analysis in question 8 above for another continous outcome variable of your choosing.
 Post your work on Canvas.